Blog

 What are the general differences and improvements related to clinical investigations under the new Regulation (EU) 2017/745 (MDR) as compared to the Directives 93/42/EEC and 90/385/EEC?

-Basically there is none here, except that the MDR represents a different, more binding set of rules that is intended to ensure a more uniform and predictable feasibility of clinical trials.
+Basically, there are none, except that the MDR represents a different, more binding set of rules, which is intended to ensure a more uniform and predictable feasibility of clinical trials.

-In addition to the definition of the clinical trial, which was taken from the MDR (question 2), the third question is interesting again:
+Besides the definition of the clinical trial taken from the MDR (question 2), the third question is again interesting:

 What is the difference between the performance, clinical performance and clinical benefit?

-According to the MDR, the performance (definition see Article 2(22) of the MDR) of a product is the ability of the product to fulfill its intended purpose as specified by the manufacturer.
-In a broader sense, the clinical performance (definition see Article 2(52) of the MDR) of a medical device is the ability of the product to fulfill its intended purpose and thereby provide a clinical benefit when used as intended (definition see Article 2(53) of the MDR) to provide.
-Clinical benefit is the positive impact of a product on a person's health, expressed in the form of a meaningful, measurable, patient-relevant clinical outcome (including diagnostic-related outcomes) or a positive impact on patient management or public health.
+According to the MDR, the performance (definition see Article 2(22) of the MDR) of a product is its ability to fulfill its intended purpose as specified by the manufacturer.
+In a broader sense, the clinical performance (definition see Article 2(52) of the MDR) of a medical device is its ability to fulfill its intended purpose and thereby, when used as intended, to provide a clinical benefit (definition see Article 2(53) of the MDR).
+Clinical benefit is the positive effect of a product on a person's health, expressed in the form of a meaningful, measurable, patient-relevant clinical outcome (including diagnosis-related outcomes) or a positive effect on patient management or public health.

 Fig. 1 Definition of performance, clinical performance and clinical benefit.

-Until now, a distinction has never been made so precisely between performance (to fulfill the intended purpose) and clinical performance (performance to provide the clinical benefit, i.e. the clinical aspects of the service).
+Until now, a precise distinction has never been made between performance (for fulfilling the intended purpose) and clinical performance (performance to provide clinical benefit, i.e., the clinical aspects of the performance).

-But this is important, not only with regard to clinical trials when choosing the primary and secondary endpoints, but also when defining the claims about clinical performance within the framework of the clinical evaluation.
+This is important, not only in relation to clinical trials when choosing primary and secondary endpoints, but also when defining the claims regarding clinical performance within the framework of clinical evaluation.

-The ninth question covers the subject of “additional incriminating investigations” and defines these in accordance with Article 74.
+The ninth question covers the topic of “additional burdensome investigations” and defines these in accordance with Article 74.

-“Additional procedures that are stressful may include a variety of different procedures, including procedures that may cause pain, discomfort, anxiety, potential risks or complications/side effects, disruption to life and personal activities, or other unpleasant experiences.
-It is usually determined from the perspective of the person bearing the burden.
+"Additional procedures that constitute a burden can encompass a wide variety of interventions, including those that may cause pain, discomfort, anxiety, potential risks or complications/side effects, disruption of life and personal activities, or other unpleasant experiences.
+It is usually determined from the perspective of the person experiencing the burden.".

-Other invasive procedures include penetration into the interior of the body through the body surface, including through the mucous membranes of body openings, or penetration into a body cavity through a body opening.”
+Other invasive procedures include penetration into the body interior through the body surface, including through the mucous membranes of body orifices, or penetration into a body cavity through a body orifice

-These include, for example, blood samples or biopsies that are also carried out as part of the clinical trial and are not part of routine clinical practice.
+This includes, for example, blood tests or biopsies that are additionally performed as part of the clinical trial and are not part of routine clinical practice.

-However, there is still uncertainty here and it is advisable to contact the ethics committee and also the authorities as part of the respective clinical trial in order to be able to make the right decision regarding the application if there are any controversial questions regarding the additional burden.
+However, there is still uncertainty here, and it is recommended to contact the ethics committee and the relevant authority within the framework of the respective clinical trial in order to make the right decision regarding the application in case of any disputed questions concerning the additional burden.

-Overall, many questions concern the correct regulatory path that must be followed in the respective constellation of the medical device with regard to a clinical trial.
-This is about Articles 62, 74 and 82 of the MDR.
-We would be happy to provide individual advice on this as part of our free initial consultation .
+Many questions arise regarding the correct regulatory pathway that must be followed for a clinical investigation in the specific context of a medical device.
+This concerns Articles 62, 74, and 82 of the MDR.
+We are happy to provide individual consultations on this topic as part of our free initial consultation .

-From question 15 up to and including question 20, changes to the clinical trial plan (amendments) are discussed and questions 21 to 28 deal with deadlines and transition periods.
+Questions 15 through 20 address changes to the clinical trial protocol (amendments), and questions 21 through 28 deal with deadlines and transition periods.

-As a basic overview, this MDCG document is certainly suitable for briefly addressing fundamental questions.
-However, detailed information or explanations cannot be found and must be clarified as part of the consultation in relation to the individual case.
+This MDCG document is certainly suitable as a general overview for briefly addressing fundamental questions.
+However, detailed instructions or explanations are not provided and must be clarified during a consultation regarding the specific case.

 2.2 MDCG 2021-8

-A clinical trial, except in the case of a PMCF clinical trial not covered by Article 74 of the MDR, must be submitted with an application containing the documents referred to in Chapter II of Annex
+Except in the case of a PMCF clinical investigation not covered by Article 74 of the MDR, an application must be submitted via the electronic system referred to in Article 73 of the MDR, containing the documents referred to in Annex XV Chapter II of the MDR.

-Since the European Medical Devices Database (EUDAMED) does not yet exist, the MDCG has now created a series of clinical trial application/notification documents to support the clinical trial procedures under the MDR.
+Since the European database for medical devices (EUDAMED) does not yet exist, the MDCG has now created a series of documents for the application/notification of clinical trials in order to support the procedures for clinical trials under the MDR.

 Attention: In Germany, clinical trials are applied for via the medical device information system, now the German Medical Device Information and Database System ( DMIDS ), at BfArM (formerly DIMDI ), which already contains the templates listed in the MDCG document as queries.